How to Use Excel IF Statement for Increment by 1 (3 Examples)

 Formula Breakdown

-• COUNTIF($D5:$D$5, “North”), “”): If the condition in the IF statement is true ( cell D5 contains “North“), then the COUNTIF function is used to count the number of “North” within the range $D5:$D$5.
-Since this range is just a single cell ($D5), it will either return 1 if D5 contains “North“.
-If the condition in the IF statement is false ( cell D5 does not contain “North“), the formula returns an empty string (“”).
-This means that the cell containing this formula will be blank if D5 is not “North.”
+• COUNTIF($D5:$D$5, “North”), “”): If the condition in the IF statement is true (cell D5 contains “North“), then the COUNTIF function is used to count the number of cells containing “North” within the range $D5:$D$5.
+Since this range is just a single cell ($D5), it will return 1 if D5 contains “North“.
+If the condition in the IF statement is false (cell D5 does not contain “North“), the formula returns an empty string (“”), meaning that the cell containing this formula will be blank if D5 is not “North.”

-If the product status is Sold then +1, and if the product is Not Sold then subtract 1.
-Moreover, if the product is Partially Sold then do nothing.
-So you can keep tracking the selling status easily by just observing the numbers.
+If the product Status is Sold we’ll add 1, and if the product is Not Sold then we’ll subtract 1.
+Moreover, if the product is Partially Sold then we’ll do nothing.

-If you see that the number in column E is rising, it means that the products have been sold; if you see that the number is falling, then means that the things have not been sold.
+If the number in column E is rising, it means that the products have been sold; if the number is falling, it means that the the products have not been sold.

-• Select cell E5 and write down the following formula
+• In cell E5 enter the following formula:

 =IF(D5="Partially Sold","",COUNTIF(D$5:D5,"Sold")-COUNTIF(D$5:D5,"Not Sold"))

-• Drag down the Fill Handle up to cell E13.
+• Drag the Fill Handle down to cell E13.

 Combining IF and COUNTIF functions for multiple criteria